joergmschulz/docker-dovecot/README.md

 smtp mailout possible when https://serverfault.com/questions/630291/sieve-redirect-to-foreign-email-gets-relay-access-denied submission_host is set correctly
 ### sieve
 individual sieve configurations are possible.
 Global defaults are stored in etc/dovecot/sieve.d/
+#### a word on autolearn
+sievec is used for auto-learning.
+You need the rspamd clear text password in a docker secret which should be available locally as .RSPAM_Clear_password file.

 ### version of dovecot
 see the sample .env file.
 Version 16 is the most current, but your mileage may vary.
 See the dovecot  mailing list or revert to .15.